UConn Native Plants and Pollinators Conference

 This presentation will highlight suburban soil ecology and how it impacts native plant and pollinator health.

-Knockout Natives - Sam Hoadley, Mt.
-Cuba Center Botanic Garden:
+Knockout Natives: Sam Hoadley, Mt.
+Cuba Center Botanic Garden

-Top performers and favorites of Phlox, Helenium, Echinacea, wild hydrangea, Carex, Amsonia, and Vernonia from Mt.
+Top performers and favorites of Phlox, Echinacea, wild hydrangea, Carex, Amsonia, and Vernonia from Mt.
 Cuba Center’s research trials will be discussed.

-Seeing Nature - Andrew Brand, MS., Coastal Maine Botanical Garden:
+Seeing Nature: Andrew Brand, MS., Coastal Maine Botanical Garden

 Draw gardening inspiration from images of plant and pollinator interactions captured beautifully and like you’ve never seen before.

-Early Registration (by October 15): $75
+Early Registration (by October 15): $70

-Regular Registration (after October 15): $85
+Regular Registration (after October 15): $80

-Matriculated Students: $35
+College/University Matriculated Students: $25

 Register Here